Last updated on

 - “I have not made your cake recipes, but I have turned several cake recipes into cupcakes.
 Just keep in mind how much your cake rises (or doesn’t) and fill your cupcake pan appropriately.
 Also, if you want your cupcake to “mound” make sure you use a recipe that creates a cake that does the same thing.
 I like full, but level, cupcakes so most cake recipes are great for that.”

 More Readers’ Thoughts

-- “I’ve made your white cake and high altitude chocolate cakes into cupcakes and they both turned out PERFECT.
+- “I’ve made your white cake and high-altitude chocolate cakes into cupcakes and they both turned out PERFECT.
 I don’t change the temp at all but they both baked for about 20 minutes.
-Use a medium sized cookie scoop to fill the cupcake liners (about two scoops made it so the cakes didn’t “overflow” while cooking).
-I do have to say, I typically don’t love vanilla cupcakes because they are more dry in texture or dense, and they just taste bland to me.
+Use a medium-sized cookie scoop to fill the cupcake liners (about two scoops made it so the cakes didn’t “overflow” while cooking).
+I do have to say, I typically don’t love vanilla cupcakes because they are drier in texture or dense, and they just taste bland to me.
 But your white cake was seriously what my dreams are made of — SO much flavor, perfect texture.”